 Although raw milk may have a smaller carbon footprint, its poor shelf life makes it more likely to spoil and go to waste.
 Food waste is a huge contributor to climate change.
 If you are not drinking your raw milk when it is safe, you are wasting more milk and will require a higher demand from the animal.
 Without the pasteurization process, you can never be truly sure when your milk was collected and, therefore, may be more at risk for both sickness and waste.

-Should you start Drinking Raw Milk?
+Should You Start Drinking Raw Milk?

 Although it may contain a smaller number of vitamins and protein, the difference between raw and pasteurized milk is not that significant.
 The probiotics and bacteria found in raw milk can be valuable to your gut health, but they are unpredictable and may come with an unforeseen risk.
 Studies have shown that raw milk may be slightly easier for those who are lactose intolerant, but the difference is not conclusive.
 For many, the risk is too high and the benefits too low to start switching out pasteurized milk for the raw alternative.